keronagy/BankingSystem/README.md

 tested usin junit and sikuli (GUI testing) APIs

-you can read the report.pdf
+you can read the Software Testing Report.pdf

 video of the GUI testing